gotuna/docs/content/docs/basics/views.md

 - isGuest

 ## Template files
-Template files are passed in to the app's configuration using the `io/fs` package's `FS` interface.
+Template files are passed into the app's configuration using the `io/fs` package's `FS` interface.

 This means that you can use embed to embed all template files directly into the final binary.